lenisha/catalog-scanner/catalog-scan-trigger/README.md

-## Detect Database Classifications using Atlas API and Azure Gen2 DataCatalog
+## Setup AzureDB Scanning using Babylon DataCatalog API

 Catalog Scan Trigger is application that sets up scanning AzureSQL datasources with scheduled (or run manually) scans.